jonatasprog/BDDprovaautomacao/README.md

 ## Requirements
 Microsoft Visual Studio 2017 as integrated development environment (IDE).

-Some dependencies installed wich can be found on NuGet Package Manager inside Visual Studio:
+If some installed dependencies do not work, they can be found in NuGet Package Manager on Visual Studio:
 * Selenium.WebDriver
 * Selenium.Support
 * Selenium.Chrome.WebDriver